• Skip to primary navigation

 Rice Paper Dumplings with dipping sauce

 Fresh veggies.
 One thing we love about rice paper dumplings is that you can make the filling different every time.
-We have a favorite combination of ingredients when we make dumplings but we do like to add different ingredients from time to time.
-Our top veggies for the dumpling filling are fresh shiitake mushrooms, white cabbage or Napa cabbage, and carrot.
+We have a favorite combination of ingredients when we make dumplings but we like to add different ingredients from time to time.
+Our top veggies for the dumpling filling are fresh shiitake mushrooms, white cabbage or Napa cabbage, and carrots, just like the filling we use for our vegan wonton soup.

 Garlic and ginger.
 Basic ingredients for your filling.
 They will add umami.